 Studies have shown that many consumers will wait at most 10 seconds before they will move onto another web site.
 Even 10 seconds seems to be a very long time.

-In this environment where you are competing for readers, customers and clients online, it is even more important to spend some time monitoring host responsiveness.
-While response time can be impacted from a number of different factors, there are a number of areas that can be monitored and improved on.
+In this environment it is even more important to spend some time monitoring host responsiveness.
+Response time can be impacted from a number of different factors.
+There are a number of areas that can be monitored and improved on.

-Apps and Widgets – all of the apps and widgets that have been installed on your server that are involved in loading a page take milliseconds of time.
+Apps and Widgets – all of the apps and widgets that have been installed on your server will take milliseconds of time.
 Some have more overhead than others.
 WordPress is a popular content system with many widgets that can be added.
 It is a good idea to conduct a study after every new widget or app is added to determine the impact that it may be having on load time.

 Latest Operating System – will ensure that your server is running with the latest software which should be optimized for the server as well as the overall system.